 Based on the average increase in each indicator, students who received CPA learning were better than students who accepted conventional.
 Even in several indicators, childrens with conventional learning experienced a drastic decline.
 The indicator with the highest stratum of improvement in CPA learning was the ability of students to evaluate the process and learning outcomes and the ability to set targets or learning objectives.
+Based on the results of observations from the learning activities of students who get learning with the CPA approach, it has increased in each meeting with a good category.
+The use of contextual-based learning tends to stimulate students' self-regulated learning with the fulfillment of positive indicators (Suhandi & Kurniasri, 2019).
 If it is related to CPA learning, each stage of learning has learning assignments and achievements that need to be mastered by students.
 Each stage has a relationship with one another.
 To master a stage, Students must master the previous stage.
 And if they had difficulty with a certain stage, then they must evaluate the previous stage.
-Increasing SRL velocetainly enact a role in the achievement of student learning outcomes (Clarebout et al., 2010; Kistner et al., 2010; Rusmiyati, 2017; Vrieling et al., 2012; Wolters & Hussain, 2015) especially when learning is applied online (Barnard-Brak et al., 2010).
+Increasing SRL will certainly enact a role in the achievement of student learning outcomes (Clarebout et al., 2010; Kistner et al., 2010; Rusmiyati, 2017; Vrieling et al., 2012; Wolters & Hussain, 2015) especially when learning is applied online (Barnard-Brak et al., 2010).